-- i.
-To address the unique needs of the child that result from the child's disability, and - ii.
+- ii.
 To ensure access of the child to the general curriculum, so that the child can meet the educational standards within the jurisdiction of the public agency that apply to all children." - b.
 The general curriculum and educational standards that "apply to all children" in FBISD are the Texas Essential Knowledge and Skills (TEKS) as well as the District's Policy EIE(Local).
 The state-wide assessments that determine a student's progress toward meeting those educational standards are the State of Texas Assessments of Academic Readiness (STAAR). - c.
-When developing specially designed instruction, the student's ARD committee shall consider - i.
-How content, methodology and delivery of instruction will be modified from the general curriculum. - ii.
+When developing specifically designed instruction, the student's ARD committee shall consider- - d.
+How content, methodology and delivery of instruction will be modified from the general curriculum. - e.
 Student performance criteria that accurately and appropriately evidences the modification of the content of the performance or assessment. - 8.
 Program Modifications and Supports for School Personnel.
-The student's IEP as developed by the ARD committee shall include a statement of any needed program modifications or supports for campus and other District personnel that will be provided to enable the student: to advance appropriately toward attaining the annual goals in the student's IEP; to be involved in and make progress in the general education curriculum; to participate in extracurricular and other nonacademic activities; to be educated and participate with other students with disabilities and non-disabled students.
+The student's IEP as developed by the ARD committee shall include a statement of any needed program modifications or supports for campus and other District personnel that will be provided to enable the student: to advance appropriately toward attaining the annual goals in the student's IEP; to be involved in and make progress in the general education curriculum; to participate in extracurricular and other nonacademic activities; and to be educated and participate with other students with disabilities and non-disabled students. - 9.
+Related Services.
+The student's IEP as developed by the ARD committee shall include any needed related services and the projected date for the beginning of the student's related services, together with the anticipated frequency, location and duration of the student's related services.
+Related services means transportation and such developmental, corrective, and other supportive services as are required to assist a student with a disability to benefit from special education, and includes: speech-language pathology and audiology services; interpreting services; psychological services; physical and occupational therapy; recreation, including therapeutic recreation; early identification and assessment of disabilities in children; counseling services, including rehabilitation counseling; orientation and mobility services; and medical services for diagnostic or evaluation purposes.